marqo-ai/getting_started_marqo_cloud/ECommerceQuickstart.md

 <!-- For this tutorial you will need Python and git to be installed.
 A basic understanding on Python is assumed. -->
 <!-- For this tutorial you will need Python, Node.JS, and git to be installed.
 A basic understanding on Python is assumed. -->

 The application has a frontend and a backend.
 The frontend is written in NextJS and it sends fetch requests to the backend which is written as a webserver using Python and Flask.
-The backend webserver uses the Marqo Python client to connect to your marqo cloud account.
+The backend webserver uses the Marqo Python client to connect to your Marqo cloud account.

+## Creating your index

+Head to your [Marqo Cloud console](https://cloud.marqo.ai) and create a new index.
+Use the following settings:

+- Index name: `e-commerce-demo-index`
+- Indexing mode: `Multimodal`
+- Storage shard type: `marqo.basic`
+- Inference pod type: `marqo.basic`
+- Number of shards: `1`
+- Number of replicas: `0`
+- Number of inference pods: `1`

 ### Setup